arkq/bluez-alsa/doc/bluealsa-aplay.1.rst

 --pcm-buffer-time=INT
     Set the playback PCM buffer duration time to *INT* microseconds.
-    The default is 200000.
+    The default is four times the period time.
 It is recommended to choose a buffer time that is an exact multiple of the period time to avoid potential issues with some ALSA plugins (see --pcm-period-time option below).
-    ALSA may choose the nearest available alternative if the requested value is not supported.

-    If you experience underruns on the ALSA device then a larger buffer may help.
-However, a larger buffer will also increase the latency.
 For reliable performance the buffer time should be at least 3 times the period time.

+    ALSA may choose the nearest available alternative if the requested value is not supported; and some ALSA devices may ignore the requested value completely (e.g. **dmix**, see dmix_ in the **NOTES** section below).

 --pcm-period-time=INT
     Set the playback PCM period duration time to *INT* microseconds.
-    The default is 50000.
+The default is 50000 for A2DP and 20000 for SCO profiles.
-    ALSA may choose the nearest available alternative if the requested value is not supported.
+    ALSA may choose the nearest available alternative if the requested value is not supported; and some ALSA devices may ignore the requested value completely (e.g. **dmix**, see dmix_ in the **NOTES** section below).

+    If you experience underruns on the ALSA device or overruns on the Bluetooth stream then a larger period time may help.
+However, a larger period time will also increase the latency.

     The ALSA **rate** plugin, which may be invoked by **plug**, does not always produce the exact required effective sample rate because of rounding errors in the conversion between period time and period size.
-This can have a significant impact on synchronization "drift", especially with small period sizes, and can also result in stream underruns (if the effective rate is too fast) or dropped A2DP frames in the **bluealsad(8)** server (if the effective rate is too slow).
+This can have a significant impact on synchronization "drift", especially with small period sizes, and can also result in stream underruns (if the effective rate is too fast) or dropped frames (if the effective rate is too slow).
 This effect is avoided if the selected period time results in an exact integer number of frames for both the source rate (Bluetooth) and sink rate (hardware card).
-For example, in the case of Bluetooth stream sampled at 44100Hz playing to a hardware device that supports only 48000Hz, choosing a period time that is a multiple of 10000 microseconds will result in zero rounding error.
-(10000 µs at 44100Hz is 441 frames, and at 48000Hz is 480 frames).
+For example, in the case of Bluetooth stream sampled at 44100 Hz playing to a hardware device that supports only 48000 Hz, choosing a period time that is a multiple of 10000 microseconds will result in zero rounding error.
+(10000 µs at 44100 Hz is 441 frames, and at 48000 Hz is 480 frames).

     See also dmix_ in the **NOTES** section below for more information on rate calculation rounding errors.